 Ir.
 M.A.C.
-(Marcel) van Dijk (maintenance and management of buildings)
+(Marcel) van Dijk, board member maintenance and management of buildings

 Restoration and maintenance of the national monuments are costly endeavors.
 The resources are primarily generated through the rental of the buildings.
 However, the Oud-Poelgeest Heritage Foundation also utilizes subsidies provided by the Cultural Heritage Agency of the Netherlands (RCE), the Province of South Holland, and the Prince Bernhard Cultural Fund.
 The latter two are project-specific subsidies, such as the restoration of the Arched Bridge in 2014, the Drakenzaal in 2015/16, and significant parts of the landscape park, including the Spiegelvijver, Pinetum, and Boerhaave Park in 2016/17.
 The foundation also restored a jetty to reinstate the historical significance of the estate's location along the Trekvaart (especially during Boerhaave's time).